tektronix/tm_devices/CONTRIBUTING.md

 1. Set up commit signing, see [GitHub's documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification) for details.

-    !!! hint
+    > [!TIP]
-        All commits going into the main repository are required to be signed, so make sure to set up commit signing before starting to make changes.
+    > All commits going into the main repository are required to be signed, so make sure
+    > to set up commit signing before starting to make changes.

 2. Fork `tm_devices` into a new repository.